Late Shang: Trade

 As of the 2010s, archaeological investigation of exchange networks was in its infancy, and many details remain unclear.

 However, it is clear that the capital required a continuous supply of materials of many kinds, some of which may have been exchanged for products of the Yinxu workshops.

+For example, hairpins mass-produced in the Yinxu workshops have been found throughout the Shang area.

 The bronze foundries of Yinxu required huge amounts of metal, most of which was sourced from the Yangtze region, with additional sources in Shandong and the Qinling mountains.

 Most bronzes from phases I and II contain high-radiogenic lead, with the proportion reducing in phase III and then disappearing.

 This unusual type appears to have originated from northeastern Yunnan.

 It is also common in bronzes from Sanxingdui in northern Sichuan, and also bronzes from the upper Han River valley from the same period, suggesting that the Late Shang obtained metals from Sanxingdui via the upper Han valley.

 Thin stoneware vessels found around Anyang, some glazed, were probably imported from the Yangtze region.

 Over 30 high-temperature kilns producing nearly identical wares have been found at the Dongtiaoxi site in northern Zhejiang.

 Similar wares were produced by the Wucheng culture in the Gan River valley.

 Some evidence suggests experimentation with these techniques at various northern sites to meet the elite demand for these vessels.

 Many cowrie shells have been found among the grave goods of elite tombs.

 Based on interpretations of Western Zhou inscriptions, many scholars have argued that they were a form of money, but direct evidence is lacking and the issue is still disputed.

 Whether markets existed in the Late Shang period is similarly disputed.